LS-sv/LightningSHAP/README.md

 ## Code
 To run the experiments, install the dependencies in the [`requirements.txt`](requirements.txt) file.<br />
+All experiments are exectud with `python==3.8.20` on a conda environment due to compatibility issues with all methods.

 ### Usage - Tabular
 Tabular experiments can be run follwing [Tabular.ipynb](Tabular.ipynb).<br />